njpipeorgan/L1000-bayesian/example/README.md

 # Peak deconvolution examples

 Here we give two examples to show how to use the Bayesian peak deconvolution algorithm.
-The Bayesian peak deconvolution algorithm has implementations in two languages &mdash; C++ and CUDA.
+The algorithm has implementations in two languages &mdash; C++ and CUDA.
 The implementation in CUDA is typically more efficient, so it is preferred if you want to test the algorithm on a large scale.

 The examples will illustrate how to get a *z*-score from raw fluorescent intensity values, which includes